V999TEC/WORDLINSIX/README.md

 # WORDLINSIX
-Java CLI to solve any WORDLE puzzle in a maximum of six tries (typically 4) when the optimum start word(s) are used
+Java CLI to solve any WORDLE-style puzzles in a maximum of six tries (typically 4) when the optimum start word(s) are used

 It is also possible to play the variation of wordle called _scholardle_ (currently with a 99.999% success rate).